arturict/arturict/README.md

 ###

-<p align="left">My name is Artur and I'm a upcoming Software enginere from Switzerlandp>
+<p align="left">My name is Artur and I'm a upcoming Software enginere from Switzerland.

 ###